16th October 2020

 Back in 2010, I was a researcher at the University of Technology Vienna.
 I was working on a participatory design project.
 The goal: to build an educational tool set for blind and visually impaired students and teachers.
 The technological solutions available at that time looked promising.
 Inspired by the new generation of smartphones, it was easy and exciting to dream up completely new forms of gesture based interactions.
 But there was a problem: To get to a functional prototype, I had to retrospectively adjust my concepts to the constraints of “hacked” consumer products – products that were designed for completely different purposes.
 The necessary changes had significant impact on the design and the user experience.

 Design is all about trade-offs, and I was working with the wrong constraints.
 The process didn’t feel right.

 To be able to do basic research and design new forms of interaction, I decided to build them from the ground up.
 This not only included a close co-operation with possible future users, but also a real full stack technological design approach.
-In the midst of it, I realised that I had stumbled over a more general problem: We are surrounded by technological high-end black-boxes.
+In the midst of it, I realised that I had stumbled over a general problem: We are surrounded by technological high-end black-boxes.
 These black-boxes are setting the bar high.
 They elevate expectations.
 They make it all look easy.
 At the same time they actively hinder local innovation.
 You have to work within the boundaries they set up.
-If you want to break out, you may have to start from scratch.
-Starting from scratch might exceed the ressources available to you.
+If you want to break out, you either restrict yourself to pure design fiction, or you start from scratch.
+But starting from scratch might exceed the ressources available to you.
 You are not Apple’s R&D department.
 You can’t do this all alone.
 So what can you do?

 26th June 2017